Def Leppard: Upcoming thirteenth studio album (2024–present)

 On 13 June 2024, Def Leppard released its first song in two years, "Just Like 73", featuring a guest guitar solo by Tom Morello.
-When asked that same month on Sirius XM's Trunk Nation With Eddie Trunk if it is a one-off single or the seed of the band's next album, guitarist Phil Collen said, "Oh, it's absolutely the seed of another Def Leppard record.
+When asked that same month on SiriusXM's Trunk Nation With Eddie Trunk if it is a one-off single or the seed of the band's next album, guitarist Phil Collen said, "Oh, it's absolutely the seed of another Def Leppard record.
 I mean, it was a leftover from the album before, but it was also the start of a new album.
 So, without a doubt.
 [Joe and I] write all the time.
 We send each other things.
 Sav gets in on there.
 Just between the three of us, there's just a lot of stuff floating around already.
 So we've, yeah, got a bunch of stuff.
 It's really exciting.
 And it's a great place to be.
 It's never that thing where, 'Well, we've got to sit down and write an album.'
 It's, like, 'Wow, I can't wait to play this to the guys and see what the reaction is.'
 And we keep pushing the boat out even further."
 He also mentioned a possible 2025 or 2026 release date for the new album, "You know how these things go.
 We have these tours and everything, but we've got a new song.
 So that's really exciting.
 So that'll be on the go pretty soon."

+On 22 January 2026, the band released new single "Rejoice".
+It is the lead single of the band's 13th studio album, which was set for release in early 2027; Collen later stated, however, that it may not be released until 2028.